artyomvp1/Python/README.md

-*This my remote repository where I story my templates*
+*This is my remote repository where I story my templates*